 I am a notoriously bad crafter.
-So bad, in fact, that when my daughter asked me to make her a homemade Halloween costume last month my husband laughed so hard that soda came out of his nose.
-I love the idea of creating a gorgeous Thanksgiving table loaded with homemade decorations, but the reality is that my creations turn out looking more like abstract art than the Pottery Barn look I'm going for.
+So bad, in fact, that when my daughter asked me to make her a homemade Halloween costume last month, my husband laughed so hard soda came out his nose.
+I love the idea of creating a gorgeous Thanksgiving table loaded with homemade decorations, but the reality is my creations turn out looking more like abstract art than Pottery Barn.

-Another way to spruce up your holiday table, these apple candles look super simple to make.
-Just core out the center of an apple and place a small votive inside.
-Pile (carefully) in a pretty bowl!
-You have a sweet, homemade centerpiece.
+Another way to spruce up your holiday table, these apple candles are super-simple to make.
+Just core partway through an apple and place a small votive inside.
+Pile (carefully) in a pretty bowl, and you have a sweet homemade centerpiece.

 This sweet craft from My Paper Crane kills two, um, turkeys, with one stone.
 It can serve as both a holiday card and a cute table decoration.
-Just trace your child’s hand next to your own, and decorate using markers.
+Just trace your child’s hand next to your own and decorate using markers.
 It would be cute to add what your family members are thankful for on the “feathers” here.
-If you’re missing family members who are celebrating in other states, make it earlier in the month and pop it in the mail for a lovely holiday missive.
+If you’re missing family members who are celebrating in other places, make it earlier in the month and pop it in the mail for a lovely holiday card.

-Who doesn't love an edible craft?
+What’s not to love about an edible craft?
 This is so easy a baby could do it.
-Well, maybe not a baby, but you get the idea.
-The best part of this craft from Spearmint Baby is that there is no glue involved at all.
+Well, maybe not a baby.
+But the best part of this craft from Spearmint Baby is that there is no glue involved at all.
 Just get some marshmallows, gumdrops, gummy worms and some toothpicks and get to work.
-Later, after the dishes are done, eat these in secret so your kids don't see you doing it.
+Later, after the dishes are done, you’re allowed to steal a couple of gumdrop limbs to eat in secret.